You are here

-Applications for the 2017 Science Fellowship Program are now being accepted.
-Deadline: September 23, 2016 (4pm, Pacific Time).
+The deadline for applications for the 2017 Science Fellowship Program was September 23, 2016.
 Click here for more information.

 The Delta Science Program has funded 48 research grants totaling more than $27 million.
 The Science Program considers funding scientific research to be a critical component in establishing unbiased and authoritative knowledge directly relevant to Bay-Delta actions.
 This knowledge will fundamentally advance the understanding of the complex environments and ecosystems within the Bay-Delta system to aid policy-makers, managers and other decision-makers.